 ALSO READ25% growth in number of Income Tax Returns filed in current fiscal Advance Tax (Personal Income Tax) collections up by 41% Government advises taxpayers to confirm identity of income tax search authorities 33% firms with RoC not in income tax database: CAG Over 300 Income Tax commissioners transferred across country Jaitley sets record straight, says no tax on farm income

+They can defer the purchase of annuity to three more years post retirement and defer lump-sum withdrawal in phased manner over a period of 10 years.
 NPS is a voluntary, defined contribution retirement savings scheme designed to enable the subscribers make optimum decisions regarding their future through systematic savings during their working life.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)